The OJO team is proud to bring you:

 Advising is a key part of Wittenberg’s commitment to help students build their ideal college experience.
 Each student will begin his/her time at Wittenberg with an academic advisor, a professional staff advisor, and a peer mentor.
 When students declare a major or minor, they choose an advisor within their major who replaces their initial academic advisor.
 (Double Majors will have advisors within both majors, but will choose one to be his/her primary advisor.)

-For more information on Wittenberg’s commitment to advising, visit either the Office of the Provost’s Academic Advising page, or the First Year Advising page for more information specific to the first year.
+For more information on Wittenberg’s commitment to advising, visit either the Office of the Provost’s Academic Advising page, or the Advising page of the COMPASS: Student Success site for more information.

 Academics: How much homework will I have?
 What tutoring services are available?
 How can I know if my child needs help?
 Can I check my child’s grades?
 How does Wittenberg accommodate special academic needs?